 In 1892, when city officials were debating whether or not James Couch could be buried in the family tomb that had been left behind when City Cemetery became Lincoln Park, it was noted that burials were not allowed in the city on grounds not specifically set aside for burials.
 Chief Sanitary Officer Hayt noted at the time that one exception had been granted: the seminary on Taylor Street was allowed to bury its members on their property.

-I bit more research showed that this was the Sacred Heart seminary on the 1200 Block of West Taylor, a part of the nearby Holy Family parish.
+A bit more research showed that this was the Sacred Heart seminary on the 1200 Block of West Taylor, a part of the nearby Holy Family parish.
 The nuns there were semi-cloistered, meaning that they were only allowed to leave the grounds when absolutely necessary.
 This didn’t happen much; according to a history maintained by Woodland Sacred Heart (pdf link), when the order was moved in 1907, the last sister to leave had not set foot off the grounds in 41 years.
-Nuns couldn’t leave for funerals, so they asked (and received) permission to continue burying members in a private cemetery on their grounds.
+Nuns couldn’t leave for things so frivolous as funerals, so they asked (and received) permission to continue burying members in a private cemetery on their grounds.

 Both the seminary and its burial ground are long gone.
 The space where the building stood is a blank space now, and the bodies were removed in 1907, after the order of nuns moved to Lake Forest.